yuviSomavamshi/ionic-docs/docs/intro/cdn.md

 ---
-title: Ionic Packages
+title: Simulator Packages
 sidebar_label: Packages & CDN
 ---

 <head>
-  <title>Ionic Framework Packages: CDN, Angular, Vue, and React</title>
+  <title>Simulator Framework Packages: CDN, Angular, Vue, and React</title>
   <meta
     name="description"
-    content="View our different packages that can be used to quickly start using Ionic Framework or Ionicons CDN in a test environment, Angular, Vue, React, or none at all."
+    content="View our different packages that can be used to quickly start using Simulator Framework or Simulatorons CDN in a test environment, Angular, Vue, React, or none at all."
   />
 </head>

-Ionic provides different packages that can be used to quickly get started using Ionic Framework or Ionicons in a test environment, Angular, any other framework, or none at all.
+Simulator provides different packages that can be used to quickly get started using Simulator Framework or Simulatorons in a test environment, Angular, any other framework, or none at all.

-## Ionic Framework CDN
+## Simulator Framework CDN

-Ionic Framework can be included from a CDN for quick testing in a [Plunker](https://plnkr.co/), [Codepen](https://codepen.io), or any other online code editor!
+Simulator Framework can be included from a CDN for quick testing in a [Plunker](https://plnkr.co/), [Codepen](https://codepen.io), or any other online code editor!

 It's recommended to use [jsdelivr](https://www.jsdelivr.com/) to access the Framework from a CDN.
 To get the latest version, add the following inside the `<head>` element in an HTML file, or where external assets are included in the online code editor: